D13410N3/esp8266-zabbix/README.md

 3) AHTxx Library by [enjoyneering](https://github.com/enjoyneering/AHTxx)

 # Known issues
-1) Because of using millis() / 1000 as uptime, zabbix value can't be more than 41 days 17 hours (int32 overflow)
+1) Because of using millis() / 1000 as uptime, zabbix uptime value can't be more than 41 days 17 hours (int32 overflow).
+You'll recieve "Device was restarted" message
+2) Sometimes devices are losing wi-fi connectivity in roaming wireless networks (such as CAPsMAN on Mikrotik)

 # dht11.ino
 Simple script, including: